peterjc/thapbi-pict/docs/custom_database/primers.rst

     CTTCGCCGTTGTCTTGTTCTTTTGTAAGAGAAAGGGGGAGGCGCGGTTGGAGGCCATCAGGGGTGTGTTCGTCGCGGTTT
     GTTTCTTTTGTTGGAACTTGCGCGCGGATGCGTCCTTTTGTCAACCCATTTTTTGAATGAAAAACTGATCATACT

 There was a single sequence, with no matches (NCBI BLAST suggests this is *Phytopythium litorale*).
-Now with the actual primers this sequence is still present but only the second most abundant sequence:
+Now with the revised primer settings this sequence is still present but only the second most abundant sequence:

 .. code:: console